17 Troubling Things Narcissists Do When Relationships End

 When a narcissist decides to end a relationship, they often simply cut off all communication with their partner (“ghosting”).

-By cutting off communication, they are essentially saying that they have the power in the relationship and that you are not worthy of their attention.
+By cutting off communication, they essentially say that they have the power in the relationship and that you are not worthy of their attention.

 • They may block your phone number, email address, and social media accounts.